 Adenocard Side Effects

-Note: This document contains side effect information about adenosine.
-Some of the dosage forms listed on this page may not apply to the brand name Adenocard.
+Note: This page contains information about the side effects of adenosine.
+Some of the dosage forms included on this document may not apply to the brand name Adenocard.

-Some side effects of Adenocard may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Adenocard may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by adenosine (the active ingredient contained in Adenocard).
 In the event that any of these side effects do occur, they may require medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking adenosine:More common

 - Chest discomfort

 - difficult or labored breathing

 - throat, neck, or jaw discomfort